DistrictDataLabs/yellowbrick/CONTRIBUTING.md

     $ git remote add upstream https://github.com/DistrictDataLabs/yellowbrick
     ```

-    See "Branching Conventions" for more on this topic.
+    See "Branching Conventions" below for more on this topic.

 2. Create a virtual environment.